viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Debugging In Terraform ##

 Terraform has detailed logs which can be enabled by setting the `TF_LOG` environment variable to any value.
-You can set TF_LOG to one of the log levels TRACE one of the log levels TRACE, DEBUG, INFO, WARN and ERROR to change the verbosoity of the logs.
+You can set `TF_LOG` to one of the log levels TRACE, DEBUG, INFO, WARN and ERROR to change the verbosoity of the logs.

 When you pass the environment variables i.e `export TF_LOG=TRACE` and apply the terraform commands we can able to get the complete log details about the terraform configuration.

-This `provides the MOST verbose logging`.
+`Note:` export `TF_LOG=TRACE` having the more verbosity comapre to DEBUG.

 Instead of getting the logs in command line if you want to store the logs in any file path we can add the variable `export TF_LOG_PATH=/tmp/terraform-crash.log`

-`Note:` export TF_LOG=TRACE having the more verbosity comapre to DEBUG

 **Debugging Models in Terraform**